jean-pierreBoth/coreset/README.md

 This package comes in the form of a crate library and some sub crates:

-- a sub crate *nmi* providing quality assesment via Normalized Mutual Information
+- a module *nmi* providing quality assesment via Normalized Mutual Information
-- a sub crate *mnist* providing io, benchmarks and examples on Mnist data.
+- a module [fromhnsw](#fromhnsw)  providing an iterator over data stored in a Hnsw structure and a binary implementing clustering from a Hnsw structure (see [hnsw_rs](https://crates.io/crates/hnsw_rs))
-- a sub crate [fromhnsw](#fromhnsw)  providing an iterator over data stored in a Hnsw structure and a binary implementing clustering from a Hnsw structure (see [hnsw_rs](https://crates.io/crates/hnsw_rs))
+- a directory of examples with a module *mnist* providing io, benchmarks and examples on Mnist data.

 ## References to implemented algorithms